The Linux /etc/passwd file, and why it doesn't contain passwords

 The entry for the mysql user is however a bit different.
 For starters, it has a

-also has in interesting login shell, namely /sbin/nologin
+also has in interesting login shell, namely /sbin/nologin.
+The description of

 a login.
 This program simply refuses a login, regardless of what credentials